 Brand recognition is the ability of searchers to recognize your brand from the results on the SERPs page.
 Those are the results that people click on.
 And that’s why brand recognition is another key Off-Page SEO factor.

-But there are other ways you can increase your brand recognition.
-For example, when you answer questions on ‘Question and Answer’ websites you’ll develop brand recognition within your target audience.
+One way to build brand recognition is to answer questions in forums.When you answer questions on ‘Question and Answer’ websites you’ll develop brand recognition within your target audience.

 Here are some good Q&A sites: